Ivan Sher on Vegas’ hot luxury home market — VIDEO

-Sher said there’s regulations with the Nevada Real Estate Division that the only names of the team are limited to principals and with her death, he had to change the name of the company.
+Sher said Nevada Real Estate Division rules require that the names of the team be limited to principals, and with her death, he had to change the name of the company.

-Sher said about half of the buyers are locals and the biggest chunk from out-of-state are from California.
+Sher said that about half of the buyers are locals and that the biggest chunk from out-of-state are from California.

-There are even people from other high-tax states looking to move to Nevada where there’s no state income tax and property taxes are lower as well.
+He said there are people from other high-tax states looking to move to Nevada, where there is no state income tax and where property taxes are lower.

 About 10 percent are foreign buyers.

-Sher said he’s getting clients from Florida even though it has no state income tax.
+Sher said he is getting clients from Florida though it has no state income tax.
 Many are escaping the humidity and weather after last year’s hurricane season.

-Sher said the prospect of people moving into homes that are at least 20 years old doesn’t frighten then away.
+Sher said the prospect of moving into homes that are at least 20 years old doesn’t frighten them away.

 “That is new to most people, especially to people in California and in New York and Chicago,” Sher said.